How to Check If Someone Filed Unemployment Under My Name

 - A letter with a determination of your unemployment claim, when you actually didn’t file one.

 - A letter stating that you may be eligible for Pandemic Unemployment Assistance (PUA), but did not apply for it.

-If none of the above has occurred but you still want to find out if someone filed unemployment under your name, you can first:
+If none of the above has occurred but you still want to find out if someone filed unemployment under your name, you can:

-What to Do If You Find Out Someone Filed Unemployment Insurance Under Your Name
+What to Do If You Find Out Someone Filed Fake Unemployment Insurance Under Your Name

 The first thing you must do is immediately contact your State Department of Labor.
 The Department of Labor maintains a list of phone numbers and websites for all 50 states that you can use to report unemployment insurance fraud.